FarsetLabs/member-handbook/new_member_survival_kit/how_to_cancel_my_membership.md

 ---
 layout: default
-title: How to cancel my memberhsip
+title: How to cancel my membership
 parent: New Member Survival Kit
 ---